opnfv/apex/docs/installation-instructions/introduction.rst

 Apex uses Triple-O from the RDO Project OpenStack distribution as a provisioning tool.
-The Triple-O image based life cycle installation tool provisions an OPNFV Target System (3 controllers, n number of compute nodes) with OPNFV specific configuration provided by the Apex deployment tool chain.
+The Triple-O image based life cycle installation tool provisions an OPNFV Target System (3 controllers, 2 or more compute nodes) with OPNFV specific configuration provided by the Apex deployment tool chain.